allartk/leaflet.offline/README.md

 * [Functional tilelayer](https://github.com/ismyrnow/Leaflet.functionaltilelayer)

 ##Usage
-Look in examples folder.
+Look in examples folder for details, you have to include both the control and tilelayer javascript file, as well as the dependencies.
+The geojson part is unfinished work.

 The tile server needs to have an Access-Control-Allow-Origin header.

 The layer:
 ```javascript